Marcorepository/ssc-brewery/README.md

 This repository contains source code examples used to support my on-line courses about the Spring Framework.

-Spring generiert automatisch ein Passwort.
-Dies steht im Log.
-Der User heisst user Using generated security password: UUID
+Credentials stehen in den application.properties.
+Im wahren Leben mit Umgebungsvariablen ueberschreiben.
+Passwort steht nicht im Log.

 You can learn more about the courses here:
 * [Spring Security Core: Beginner to Guru](https://www.udemy.com/course/spring-security-core-beginner-to-guru/?referralCode=306F288EB78688C0F3BC)